 William is a recent graduate of the Earth Observation Science for Society and Sustainability (EOS3) certificate program at OU.
-Starting this August (2017), William will begin his 9-month NSF Fellowship in the National Research Traineeship (NRT) program .
+Starting August 2017, William will begin his 9-month NSF Fellowship in the National Research Traineeship (NRT) program .
 Check out his webpage here.

 Sabrina is doing her Honors Thesis in the Bridge lab with a study of the immune systems of Purple Martins.
 She is using a bacterial killing assay, white blood cell counts, and parasite load quantification in a comparison of Purple Martins at high density and low density colonies.
 Sabrina hopes to be a veteranarian working on zoonotic diseases.

 Gabriel is visiting the lab for the summer of 2016 as part of the Brazilian Scientific Mobility program.
 He is picking up some experience handling birds and learning some coding and analysis skills.
 For fun, he enjoys making us Americans feel really bad about our soccer skills.